mojohaus/webstart/plugin/src/test/projects/project2/README.txt

-test for mvn install jnlp webstart:jnlp
+test for mvn install webstart:jnlp

+Also test substitution of the template.vm